mykelalvis/FT/Traveller/WORKING/Book 1.md

 Medical: The individual has training and Medical science is capable of great feats in skill in the medical arts and sciences. preserving and maintaining the health and welfare of individuals.
-The services of medi- cally trained individuals are in great demand.
+The services of medi-cally trained individuals are in great demand.
 The levels of medical skill represent steps in increasingly better ability and knowledge.
 Medical-1 is sufficent to qualify a character for the position of medic on a starship crew.
 An expertise of medic-2 or better allows a DM of +1 when reviving low passengers (each normally